 Why cables matter even more in the car

-You'll notice that many of these chargers — especially the chargers that boast PPS support for Samsung phones — will have pockets of reviews claiming that they don't work while most say that they do.
+You'll notice that many of these chargers — especially the chargers that boast PPS support for the best Samsung phones — will have pockets of reviews claiming that they don't work while most say that they do.
 What gives?
 Well, the problem isn't with the charger itself: it lies with the cable!

 See, cables are rated to support certain speeds and certain specs.
 For PPS, you need an e-marked cable that supports 5A charging, but most USB-C cables are only rated for 3A (60W) charging.
 This is further compounded by the fact that a cable sitting in a hot car every afternoon all summer can cause the cable to degrade over time, so you need to grab yourself the best USB-C cables you can.
-If you're getting one of the PPS-rated car chargers, manufacturers usually ship a compatible cable in the box, but if they don't or you break it, look for a 100W Power Delivery cable.
+If you're getting one of the PPS-rated car chargers, manufacturers usually ship a compatible cable in the box, but if they don't, or you break it, look for a 100W Power Delivery cable.

 Also, consider cable length: the longer a cable is, the more chance there is snagging on something or getting caught under a seat or around a shifter.
 So while I love long USB-C cables when traveling, I try to stick to 3ft cables or shorter in the car.
 That gives you wiggle room for letting passengers use the phone while you drive while keeping things relatively tidy.

 Get the latest news from Android Central, your trusted companion in the world of Android

 Namerah enjoys geeking out over accessories, gadgets, and all sorts of smart tech.
 She spends her time guzzling coffee, writing, casual gaming, and cuddling with her furry best friends.
 Find her on Twitter @NamerahS.